 In 2016 the Scottish Library and Information Council ensured every public library service in Scotland received both 3D printing technology and training.
-Now every Public Library Service in Scotland has a 3D printer, opening up a whole new world of creativity and digital learning in public libraries.
+This was made possible through £76,000 of funding from the Scottish Government’s Digital Participation Programme.

-The expansion and development of 3D printing in our libraries supports many of the recommendations made in Ambition & Opportunity, Scotland’s first national strategy for public libraries.
-In particular, it encourages digital inclusion and the implementation of a learning and development programme for all library staff.
+The expansion and development of 3D printing in libraries supported many of the recommendations made in Ambition & Opportunity, Scotland’s first national strategy for public libraries.

 If you would like more information on public library 3D printing services available in your area, please contact your local library service.

 You can learn more about the outcomes of this initiative by reading SLIC’s 3D Printing Project Report.